 Inclaimer While all care has been taken in the preparation of the preloc ood items, no responsibility is accepted by the author(s) ood items, no responsibility is accepted by the author(s) of the CIV (Homoroughurium's) Network Australia Inc., its staff or olunteers, for any errors, omissions or inaccuracies that most, occupance, for any errors, omissions or inaccuracies that thor(s).
 CIV (Homoroystinuris) Network Australia Inc. for any known minown consequences that may result from reliance on any riformation provided on the Smartphone App.
-The Commun of committee of the Community of the Community and when using the oods that appear on the community list.
+The Commun of International Community and when using the oods that paper and the community and when using the oods that appear on the community list.